InfluxGraph/influxgraph/README.rst

 There will now be a Graphite-API running on ``localhost:8000`` from the container with a default InfluxDB configuration and memcache enabled.
 Finder expects InfluxDB to be running on ``localhost:8086`` by default.

-To use a modified Graphite-API config either build a new image from ``ikuosu/influxgraph`` with a ``graphite-api.yaml`` in the directory where ``docker build`` is called or edit the file on the container and kill gunicorn processes to make them restart.
+The image will use a supplied ``graphite-api.yaml`` on build, when ``docker build`` is called on an InfluxGraph image.

 Main features
 ==============

-* InfluxDB Graphite template support - allows for exposure of InfluxDB tagged data as Graphite metrics
+* InfluxDB Graphite template support - expose InfluxDB tagged data as Graphite metrics with configurable metric paths
-* Dynamically calculated group by intervals based on query date/time range
+* Dynamically calculated group by intervals based on query date/time range - fast queries regardless of the date/time they span
 * Configurable per-query aggregation functions by regular expression pattern
 * Configurable per-query retention policies by query date/time range.
-Use pre-calculated downsampled data in a retention policy for historical data automatically
+Automatically use pre-calculated downsampled data in a retention policy for historical data
-* In-memory index for metric path queries
+* In-memory index for Graphite metric path queries
 * Multi-fetch enabled - fetch data for multiple metrics with one query to InfluxDB
 * Multi-query support - runs multiple queries in one statement to InfluxDB for metrics in more than one series
 * Memcached integration
 * Python 3 and PyPy compatibility
+* Good performance even with very large number of measurements in the DB - generated queries are guaranteed to be have O(1) performance characteristics

 Goals
 ======

 * Backwards compatibility with existing Graphite API clients like Grafana and Graphite installations migrated to InfluxDB backends using Graphite input service *with or without* Graphite template configuration
-* Forwards compatibility with native InfluxDB API input data exposed via Graphite API
+* Forwards compatibility with native InfluxDB API input data to be exposed via Graphite API
 * Clean, readable code with complete documentation for public endpoints
 * Complete code coverage with both unit and integration testing.
 Code has `>90%` test coverage and is integration tested against a real InfluxDB service

 The two top points provide both

 - A backwards compatible migration path for existing Graphite installations to use InfluxDB as a drop-in storage back-end replacement with no API client side changes required, meaning existing Grafana or other dashboards continue to work as-is.
-- A forwards compatible migration path for native InfluxDB collection agents to expose their data via the *Graphite API* which allows the use of any Graphite API talking tool, the plethora of Graphite API functions, custom functions, multi-series plotting and function support et al.
+- A way for native InfluxDB collection agents to expose their data via the *Graphite API* which allows the use of any Graphite API talking tool, the plethora of Graphite API functions, custom functions, multi-series plotting and function support et al.

 As of this time of writing, no alternatives exist with similar functionality and compatibility.